purr-platform/purr1/documentation/overview.md

 #### Keywords

-All functions in Canel.és require keywords from the second argument onwards.
+All functions in Purr require keywords from the second argument onwards.
 But may optionally provide a keyword for its first argument as well.
 This is similar to the design of Swift, and allows supporting proper overloads, as well as making intent more clear from the call site.